Compositionality of Rewriting Rules with Conditions: Conditions on objects and morphisms

 \end{example}

 Finally, we will require two additional technical lemmas of key importance to our framework of compositional rewriting.
-Both results rely on the definition of the notion of \emph{equivalences} of conditions (see Definition~\ref{def:ac} and equation~\eqref{eq:acEqeuiv}).
+Both results rely on the notion of \emph{equivalences} of conditions (see Definition~\ref{def:ac} and equation~\eqref{eq:acEqeuiv}).

 \begin{lemma}[Units for Shift] For every object $P\in \obj{\bfC}$ and for every condition $\ac{c}_P$ over $P$, we have that

 \end{lemma} \begin{proof} This follows directly from the definition of $\Shift$ according to Theorem~\ref{thm:Shift}, by specializing~\eqref{eq:shiftCondequiv} in the form